-To be very clear on what this means: Children who are NOT visual or right-brain learners do fine with steps to learn, while visual learners (or right-brain learners) do best when they see the whole thing and can snap a mental picture of it.
+Frequently, struggling readers are visual learners or right-brain learners.
+It's worth taking a closer look.
+Children who are not visual or right-brain learners do fine with steps to learn, while visual or right-brain learners do best when they see the whole thing and can snap a mental picture of it.

 What happens for the visual right-brain learner is that their mental cameras snap a picture of the whole word, letters, meaning and all!
 Poosh!
 And it is done!
 They will remember the picture when they see the plain word later in print.
 For active learners, it will make all the difference if they can do the body motion as they read the word.

 So far we’ve seen that visual learners need to see the whole thing first (the whole word) and then need a visual.
 After they have those learning needs met, you can revert to teaching the sounds from within the whole word which they can already read.
-Visual learners will never do better with sounding out words in the way that is considered “the right way to teach reading.”
+Visual learners will never do better with sounding out words in the way that is considered “the right way" to teach reading.
 The visual way to teach words is so much quicker, less painful, efficient, lasting, enjoyable, and memorable.
 A visual learner who is supplied with SnapWords® will far outstrip his or her non-visual counterparts when it comes to speed in learning to read.

 "Your SnapWords® flash cards have changed my daughter's life.
 She could not read anything before we started with them, now she can recognize and spell most of List A on her own and is working through List B now.
-Thank you!!!!" -Jessica
+Thank you!!!!"
+Jessica

 Notice in Jessica’s comment that her daughter went from not reading at all to reading AND spelling!
 What is happening there?
 When you show your child the SnapWords® sight word flash card for HELP, and you talk about the whole word, the fact that the tall letters are the raised arms, etc., the child is storing away in visual memory the letters in the word in addition to the whole word.
 If you want to jump-start success in spelling while you are also teaching sight word recognition, follow this sequence: